thomascrha/whynes/README.md

 Why not.
 This is a project designed as an educational experiment so I can do two things:

-* learn about how to emulate hardware in software
+* learn how to emulate hardware in software.
-* use the knowledge gained in this project to then learn other languages.
+* use that knowledge to then learn other languages.

 I know python pretty well - I've been using it professionally for (insert flex) years and a I'm pretty comfortable with it (no error; good program).